CzechGeologicalSurvey/MICKA-Docs/docs/index.rst

-Welcome to OneGeology documentation!
+Welcome to MICKA documentation!
 ==================================================

 This Documentation provides detailed instuctions on

-- How to provide data to the OneGeology Portal
+- How to install MICKA
-- Using the OneGeology Portal
-- Using data from OneGeology on other platforms
+- Using MICKA
 Contents:

 .. toctree::